GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 ## Version Control

-Please use v2.1 for the following APIs to utilize “Recruitment strategies(far cases)” for Consolidate/(Substantially) Bundle notices.
+Please use v2.1 for the following APIs to utilize “Recruitment strategies(farCases)” for Consolidate/(Substantially) Bundle notices.
 Business rules for v2.1 endpoints can be found in the corresponding API sections.

 * Create Draft Opportunity
 * Create and Publish Opportunity